Azure/ResiliencyCenter/Goals and recommendations/AssignGoals.md

 Before assigning goals, ensure the following:

 - You have **Service Group Contributor** or higher-level access to the service group.
+- Ensure that all the other pre-requisites in [this article](../Prerequisites.md) are also met before proceeding.

 ---